 VZV vaccine is required for non-immune medical learners.
 If after vaccination a varicella-like rash localized to the injection site develops, the person may continue to work if the rash is covered.
-A small number (approximately 3%-5% after the first injection and 1% after the second injection) of vaccinated persons will develop a varicella-like rash not localized to the injection site; these persons should be excluded from work with high-risk patients (e.g., children, newborns, obstetrical patients, transplant patients, oncology patients) until lesions are dry and crusted, unless lesions can be covered.
-The effects of varicella vaccine on the fetus are unknown; therefore, pregnant women should not be vaccinated.
-Women should delay pregnancy for at least four (4) weeks following vaccination.
+A small number (approximately 3%-5% after the first injection and 1% after the second injection) of vaccinated persons will develop a varicella-like rash not localized to the injection site; these persons should be excluded from work until lesions are dry and crusted.
+The effects of varicella vaccine on the fetus are unknown; therefore, pregnant learners should not be vaccinated.
+Learners should delay pregnancy for at least four (4) weeks following vaccination.